The Butterfly Tree abides by the following terms and conditions:

 25 July 1920 – 16 April 1958

 Rosalind Franklin was an X-Ray Crystallographer whose work helped uncover the Double Helix structure of DNA.
 She is known as the Unsung Hero of the DNA Revolution and the Dark Lady of the DNA.
-She did excellent research on the physical structure of coal and graphite as well as tobacco mosaic virus and RNA.
+She did excellent research on RNA, tobacco mosaic virus as well as the physical structure of coal and graphite.

 If you ask me, she is the Woman who opened the Book of Living Secrets.